 Steel doors are great if you are looking for security and durability.
 Steel is stronger than wood or fiberglass doors, and there isn’t a chance of warping or cracking.
 If there are ever and dents, they are easily fixable.
 Steel doors are also cost efficient.
 They are cheaper than wood or fiberglass.
 All steel doors have an inner frame made out of wood to provide strength.
 Most steel doors are also covered with a polyester finish that will need repainting eventually.
 These doors also come as a part of a pre-hung system, which can be very convenient.

 Fiberglass-composite doors are maintenance-free and tough against the elements.
 They are known to be a good choice for humid or harsh climates.
-These door mimic the look of wood with texturing similar to how a real wooden door would look.
+These doors give the appearance of wood with texturing similar to how a real wooden door would look and feel.
 They can be stained to match cherry, oak, walnut and other woods.
 They are another cheap option if you are looking to stay on a budget when it comes to switching your front door.

 Aluminum doors have an insulation core and are covered in metal around it.
 They are custom built to fit your door opening, and are exclusively sold through door dealers.
 They have an enamel finish so they don’t ever need a coat of paint and won’t rust.
 They are on the more expensive side, though.
 They are the next expensive option after solid wood.